jateeen17/Linear-Regression/README.md

 This is a small linear regression project created for academic purposes.

 As we know, simple linear regression is used to estimate the relationship between two quantitative variables.
 In this simple linear regression model, we seek to obtain the best fit line for the given dataset.
-Input file is PerCapitaIncome.csv
+Input file is PerCapitaIncome.csv and output fit line is shown in BestFit.png.